Many exciting innovative ideas fail. Why? One reason is the poor business execution of the idea.

 For the past few decades, scientists, technology companies, and doctors have been working together to create better mobility options for paraplegic and quadriplegic individuals.
-Their goal has been to allow these physically disabled people to control mobility devices with their mind.
+Their goal has been to allow these physically disabled people to control mobile devices with their minds.

 At the 2014 World Cup in Brazil, an innovative device was supposed to make this dream become a reality.
 Unfortunately, it was more of a flop—broadcasted internationally and watched by millions.

-Neuroscientist Miguel Nicolelis, a Brazilian native, managed to get $15 million from the federal innovation agency in Brazil to carry out his project.
+Neuroscientist Miguel Nicolelis, a Brazilian native, got $15 million from the federal innovation agency in Brazil to carry out his project.
 The end goal was to equip a paralyzed Brazilian volunteer with a mind-controlled exoskeleton, have him walk across the soccer field, and make the ceremonial opening kick for the World Cup.

 The project was named Walk Again.
 It should have worked.
 It had the money behind it and the experts developing it.
 The problem was that the execution was lacking.
 There wasn’t enough time.
-Nicolelis was only given the go ahead 17 months in advance.
-Because of this lack of time, he was forced to use the far inferior method of EEG to gather brain signals.
-Nicolelis’ work had previously been with the much more effective and efficient implantable chips.
+Nicolelis was only given the go-ahead 17 months in advance.
+This lack of time forced him to design the solution with the far inferior method of EEG to gather brain signals.
+Nicolelis’ work had been with the much more effective and efficient implantable chips.

 The old and imprecise technology, paired with the short timeline, delivered a result that was less than satisfactory.
 The man was guided onto the field with two assistants and barely moved the ball.
-Only three seconds of this supposedly innovative technology was actually broadcasted.
-The failure to follow the Law of Execution, spurred on by the violation of the Laws of Patience and Resources, caused this innovation to fall flat.
+Only three seconds of this supposedly innovative technology were actually broadcast.
+Failing to follow the Law of Execution, spurred on by the violation of the Laws of Patience and Resources, caused this innovation to fall flat.

-Over the years, GoPro has excited millions with their innovations.
+Over the years, GoPro has excited millions with its innovations.
 It allowed users to record their experiences from a first-hand perspective, and it allowed non-users to view that experience in incredibly high quality.
 It was a product that could survive dust, wind, water, and some rough and tumble play.
-This type of innovation helped the company make their mark.
+This type of innovation helped the company make its mark.